joshrotenberg/md-clj/README.md

 > and service-oriented request-reply processing.
 It originated from the
 > Majordomo pattern defined in Chapter 4 of the Guide.

 This is a thin Clojure wrapper around the Java implementation.
+I started a pure Clojure implementation, but this works right now.

 ## License